vtnsi/resonaate/README.md

 When interacting with the `resonaate` CLI, users may specify two separate types of databases: `ResonaateDatabase` (aka internal) and `ImporterDatabase` (aka external).

 The internal `ResonaateDatabase` defines where data _produced_ by RESONAATE is stored.
-Users may save the database to a specific database file with the `-d` or `--db-path` CLI options to `resonaate` (recommended).
+Users may provide database connection parameters via the `--output-db-` CLI options to specify a particular database to use.
-The `--db-path` option requires explicit selection of the file location.
+If no output database parameters are provided, an timestamped SQLite database file will be generated in a `./db/` directory.

 The external `ImporterDatabase` defines **read-only** data that RESONAATE will ingest during a simulation and mix with produced data, but is protected from being written to by RESONAATE.
 This provides utility for loading large sets of pre-computed data (truth, observations, tasks); testing fusion of external estimates or observations with internally generated estimates and observations; and stacking data from simulation runs together.
-Users can specify the `ImporterDatabase` file path with the `-i` or `--importer-db-path` CLI options to `resonaate`.
+Users can specify the `ImporterDatabase` connection parameters with the `--importer-db-` CLI options.

 ### Python Example